-British accessories brand the Cambridge Satchel Company has recently launched a limited edition collection which will raise money and awareness for internationally renowned conservation charity, The Aspinall Foundation.
+British accessories brand the Cambridge Satchel Company has launched a limited edition collection of bags which will raise money and awareness for internationally renowned conservation charity, The Aspinall Foundation.

-Whilst this isn’t normally the type of content I share here on HungryCityHippy (fashion blogger I definitely am not), I fell in love with these bags the minute I laid eyes on them – and not just because one of my best friends happens to be head of corporate partnerships for The Aspinall Foundation… 😉
+Whilst this isn’t normally the type of content I share here on HungryCityHippy (fashion blogger I definitely am not), I fell in love with these bags the minute I laid eyes on them – and not just because one of my best friends happened to be head of corporate partnerships for The Aspinall Foundation!

 The range of eight new bags from the Cambridge Satchel Co feature an exclusive giraffe print, and 20% of every bag sold will be donated to the internationally renowned animal conservation charity, The Aspinall Foundation.

 They’re made to last